bagel897/fabn/README.md

 I am pretty new to both neovim and lua and if you have any suggestions on approach or features or want to contribute, I'm open to suggestions.
 ## TODO
 - [x] Create README.md
-- [ ] Create package manager using packer
+- [x] Create prototype package manager wrapping packer
+- [ ] Document bootstrap installation
+- [ ] Implement package reloading
 - [ ] Move my configs to package manager
 - [ ] Implement lazy loading
 - [ ] Add native dependencies (Ideally using nix)